fredrivett/fredrivett.com/_posts/2022-04-27-foundations.md

 ---
 title: Foundations
+description: Where you’re standing is important, it provides you with possibilities, limitations, potential.
+But more important is precisely what you’re standing on.
 date: 2022-04-27 00:00 UTC
 tags:
 ---

 Where you’re standing is important, it provides you with possibilities, limitations, potential.
 But more important is precisely what you’re standing on.